Second-Order Constrained Dynamic Optimization: Numerical experiments

 To monitor the progress of optimization, we keep track of the cost gradient over iterations.
 In unconstrained DDP, the gradient can be obtained by differentiating the cost-to-go at time step $k$ in \eqref{eq:DDP_cost_to_go} w.r.t. $u_{k}$ as

 The second term is computed recursively in the backward pass of DDP as

 with boundary condition $J_{x,N} = \Phi_{x,N}$.
 We used

-as a representative of the gradient of cost of a trajectory.
+as a representative of the gradient of the cost of a trajectory.
 In a constrained setting, the gradient of $J$ changes to a gradient of the modified objective depending on the algorithm, as shown in the left column of Table \ref{tab:sup_method_metric}.
 For SQP, we use the gradient of the Lagrangian in \eqref{eq:SQP_KKT}.
+We note that this is intended for monitoring the optimization of one algorithm, but not for comparing the value across algorithms.
+We also note that the gradient of the $\log$ barrier DDP has a different property due to the barrier term.
+In other methods, the gradient may be used as an exit criterion, but in barrier DDP, it is not \citep{Almubarak2022}.
+Nevertheless, we present it for completeness.
 We also monitor the values presented in the right column of the table, all of which are related to constraint violation, the residual of optimality condition for dual variables (if the method takes them into account), and penalty parameters (if the method includes any and changes them over iterations).
 The norm here is the infinity norm taken over all the time steps, e.g.,